Last modified on August 2022

-Now that we know what Piles is, read on to further understand the difference between Piles and fistula. and fissure.
+Now that we know what Piles is, read on to further understand the difference between Piles, Fistula, and Fissure.

 Consult top general physicians on MFine to know more about Piles and its symptoms

-Many people confuse fistula with piles without knowing the difference between piles and fistula.
+Many people confuse fistula with piles without knowing the difference between them.
 A fistula-in-ano is the infected channel between the anal canal and rectum with the perianal (exterior) skin.

 The key difference between piles and fistula is the latter induces pain and pus discharge from the anal area, whilst the former is usually painless.

 A fistula occurs due to persistent anal gland infection, which results in anorectal abscesses – when the anal or the rectum cavity is filled with pus.

 Since the anal has multiple openings, treatment of one fistula does not guarantee the impossibility of spread to the rest of the areas.

 In India, tuberculosis is a widespread disease.
 Patients suffering from pulmonary tuberculosis are at risk of developing multiple anal fistulae.
 These fistulae are not hard but experience watery discharge without pus.